 - If you are tired, start short and slow.
 Begin with just five to 10 minutes of activity.
 Keep in mind that a little activity is better than none.
 Once you start, you might keep going longer.

 - Another option is to exercise in the morning.
 This may give you more energy throughout the day.

 - When you get home from work, don’t sit down to watch television or use the computer.
 Instead, put on your walking shoes as soon as you arrive home and go for a walk.

 Learn more about the best ways to keep negative self-talk at bay

 There are several methods or ways to get motivated to lose weight.
 Motivation begins with determination.
 Begin by visualizing your ideal weight and a body look that is realistic for your height and build.
 Make a plan that involves measuring yourself weekly.
 Weight loss takes time and isn’t immediately apparent even when it’s happening.
 When you see the measurements change, it will motivate you to stick to your plan.

-Anything that disciplines the mind such as sudoku or math games are good for mentally “working out.”
+Anything that disciplines the mind such as sudoku or math games is good for mentally “working out.”
 There are some immediate tactics such as removing any possible temptations from the kitchen.
 If it’s in your kitchen, you will consume it.
 Also, keeping a strict day to weigh and measure your progress will help form the habit in your mind.

 Two things are crucial to sticking with a weight loss plan: You must visualize some desired outcome such as a romantic partner, a swimsuit, or a pool party with which to provide active motivation.
 Additionally, you must constantly remind yourself that even though it’s working, you will not see huge results for at least a month.
 This is a form of investment in the future of your health.